What is Tribometer?

 See YouTube video.

 In this apparatus a ring (‘test cup’) rotating at 800 [rpm] is pressed against a stationary slab (‘test block’) in the presence of the lubricant tested.
 The test is conducted for ten minutes at successively higher loads until ‘OK’ and failure loads are determined.
 The ‘OK’ is the highest standard load at which the spinning bearing race produces no scouring mark on the test block, but only a uniform wear scar.
+Here is an example of a Timken Test tool.

 See YouTube video.